apple/swift-algorithms/Guides/RandomSampling.md

 before returning them.

-To see the bias without shuffling, consider the following example that uses a hypothetical `randomElementsUnshuffled` method.
+To see the bias without shuffling, consider the following example that uses a hypothetical `randomSampleUnshuffled` method.
 When selecting three out of four elements from an array, whenever any of the first three elements are included in the result, they are always in their original positions.
 Elements selected after the initial `count` are in randomly selected positions.